At a Glance

 ✨Demonstrate Team Collaboration

 As a key member of the Geospatial Team, it's important to show that you can work well with others.
-Share examples of how you've collaborated with different teams or stakeholders in previous roles to achieve common goals.
+Share experiences where you've collaborated on projects, highlighting your communication skills and ability to contribute to a team environment.